 Prevalence and market size.
 The estimated prevalence of CH in the United Kingdom ranges from 0.1% to 0.2% of the total population, with approximately 66,000 affected patients.
-We estimate that the total addressable market for the treatment of CH in the United Kingdom in 2021 will be approximately £100 million.

 Economic Burden.
 According to the MTFM published by NHS England and NHS Improvement in January 2021, the overall cost for treating CH patients in England over the next five years will be approximately £218.7 million.
 Participants in surveys of sufferers indicate that CH is associated with a large socioeconomic burden.
 For example, research found that nearly 20% of patients with CH reported loss of employment and approximately 8% are unemployed or receiving disability payments due to the disorder.